Gender neutrality in languages with gendered third-person pronouns: Gender-neutral pronouns in modern standard English

 The other English pronouns (the first- and second-person personal pronouns I, we, you, etc.; the third-person plural personal pronoun they; the indefinite pronouns one, someone, anyone, etc.; and others) do not make male–female gender distinctions; that is, they are gender-neutral.
 The only distinction made is between personal and non-personal reference (someone vs. something, anyone vs. anything, who vs. what, whoever vs. whatever, etc.).

 She is sometimes used for named ships and countries; this may be considered old-fashioned and is in decline.
-In some local dialects and casual speech he and she are used for various objects and named vehicles (like a personal car).
+In some local dialects and casual speech she and he are used for various objects and named vehicles (like a personal car).
 Animate objects like robots and voice assistants are often assumed to have a gender and sometimes have a name with a matching gender.
 (See Gender in English.)

 For people who are transgender, style guides and associations of journalists and health professionals advise use of the pronoun preferred or considered appropriate by the person in question.
 When dealing with clients or patients, health practitioners are advised to take note of the pronouns used by the individuals themselves, which may involve using different pronouns at different times.
 This is also extended to the name preferred by the person referred to.
 LGBTQ+ advocacy groups also advise using the pronouns and names preferred or considered appropriate by the person referred to.
 They further recommend avoiding gender confusion when referring to the background of transgender people, such as using a title or rank to avoid a gendered pronoun or name.

 For English, there is no universal agreement on a gender-neutral third-person pronoun which could be used for a person whose gender is unknown or who is a non-binary gender identity; various alternatives are described in the following sections.